So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 9 MAJOR Advantages of Homeschooling

 [BE SURE TO CHECK OUT THE DISADVANTAGES OF HOMESCHOOLING RIGHT AFTER THIS SECTION.
-KEEP READING FOR A FULL UNDERSTANDING!]
+KEEP SCROLLING FOR A FULL UNDERSTANDING!]

 So, is homeschooling a good idea?